-- on the floor, in kneeling with hands lined up directly under your shoulders.
-Elbows straight but not hyperextended, i.e. elbow creases facing inwards
+- On the floor, in kneeling with hands lined up directly under your shoulders.
+Elbows straight but not hyperextended, i.e. elbow creases facing inwards.

-- your hips should be directly over your knees, lumbar spine in a neutral position,
+- Your hips should be directly over your knees, lumbar spine in a neutral position.

-- keep your neck lengthened, chin slightly tucked and eyes looking to the floor,
+- Keep your neck lengthened, chin slightly tucked and eyes looking to the floor.

-- spread fingers and push hands gently into the floor to turn on the shoulder blades muscles a little,
+- Spread fingers and push hands gently into the floor to turn on the shoulder blades muscles a little.

-- engage your deep tummy muscles gently as well.
+- Engage your deep tummy muscles gently as well.

-- take a breath in and as you breathe out raise your right arm out in front of your right shoulder.
+- Take a breath in and as you breathe out raise your right arm out in front of your right shoulder.
 Pause.
 Then breathe in and return your hand to the floor.
 Make sure you turn on this right shoulder blade muscle again.

-- take a breath in again and as you breathe out lift the left hand out in front of your left shoulder.
+- Breathe out, lift the left hand out in front of your left shoulder.
 Pause.
-Return as above.
+Breathe in and return as above.

-- then take a breath in and as you breathe out slowly extend the right leg so that you straighten the knee but keep your big toe in contact with the floor.
+- Breathe out, slowly extend the right leg so that you straighten the knee but keep your big toe in contact with the floor.
 Pause.
 Breathe in and return the right knee to the floor, directly under the right hip.

-- repeat with the left leg.
+- Repeat with the left leg.

-- continue until you have done x 4-6 reps (both arm and both leg extensions=1 rep).
+- Continue until you have done x 4-6 reps (both arm and both leg extensions=1 rep).

-- the aim of this exercise is to maintain your neutral back position while your limbs are moving.
+- The aim of this exercise is to maintain your neutral back position while your limbs are moving.
 As you do the leg extensions try to minimise any dropping of your pelvis by sliding your foot out till your knee straightens and then slide back.
 Don’t rush.

 - There are many variations- you could repeat 4-6 x leg extensions on one side then go to 4-6x on othe leg , skipping the arm movements.

-- make sure knees remain hip width apart; there is always a tendency to move them closer together,
+- Make sure knees remain hip width apart; there is always a tendency to move them closer together.

-- try not to drop the head but ensure the neck is lengthened throughout.
+- Try not to drop the head but ensure the neck is lengthened throughout.

-- knees should not hurt, use a thick mat on the floor if they do.
+- Knees should not hurt, use a thick mat on the floor if they do.

-- if wrists are uncomfortable, try tenting your fingers or using a half roller (semi-circular shape).
-Alternatively, you could use a very small cushion or sandbag or bag of rice to elevate wrist
+- If wrists are uncomfortable, try tenting your fingers or using a half roller (semi-circular shape).
+Alternatively, you could use a very small cushion or sandbag or bag of rice to elevate wrist.

 Make it Harder:

-- slide your leg out and then lift your foot from the floor
+- Slide your leg out and then lift your foot from the floor

-- try extending the opposite leg with the outstretched are
+- Try extending the opposite leg with the outstretched are

-- add in a roller at your hands or feet.
+- Add in a roller at your hands or feet.